msax81/AnycubiceSlicerNextFlatpak/README.md

 dedicated for that: https://docs.flatpak.org/en/latest/introduction.html

-Anycubic released the GNU/Linux version of their fork of Orca slicer for Ubuntu 20.04 amd64, published on their repo.
-The repo Release fie is available at https://cdn-universe-slicer.anycubic.com/prod/dists/noble/main/binary-amd64/Packages
+Anycubic released the GNU/Linux version of their fork of Orca slicer for Ubuntu 24.04 amd64, published on their repo.
+The repo Release file is available at https://cdn-universe-slicer.anycubic.com/prod/dists/noble/main/binary-amd64/Packages